-The new physical nature classification will be based on the athlete's concentration of testosterone and estrogen.
+The proposed physical nature classification is based on the athlete's concentration of testosterone and estrogen.
 The classification will be known as Hormone-based physical nature (or HPN).
 The idea is to have 5 or more HPN classes.
-The concentrations will be set by Olympic Leadership in consultation with specialty Endocrinologists and related medical researchers.
+The concentration classes will be set by Olympic leadership in consultation with specialty endocrinologists and related medical researchers.
 Athletes in similar HPN classes, regardless of visible gender, will be more likely to compete on a level playing field.

 The current banned substance testing regime would be recast to support HPN testing.
 Athletes would need to be certified for their HPN class.
 This would occur by periodic HPN tests.
 Also, banned substance testing would still occur.

 There would be significantly less incentive to take hormone-based performance-enhancing drugs.
 Increasing one's testosterone level with performance-enhancing drugs would only change an HPN class to other higher testosterone athletes.

 Gender identity-based stigmatization or objectification will decrease.
 A person's self-identified gender or birth gender will have decreased relevance as replaced by athletic performance within their HPN class.

 Athletic opportunity will increase for those that may not have a natural hormone-enabled advantage as in the current gender classification regime.
 The operative question is: "Is it fair for an athlete that happens to naturally produce more testosterone to have an advantage?"
 HPN-based classes would create a level playing field regardless of hormone birth luck.
 Much the same way weight classes create level competition in wrestling.